jeff665547/Project-Summit.Grid/doc/modify-markertype-in-exist-chiplog.md

 }
 ```

-In this case, we have marker type and filter with folloing mapping
+In this case, we have marker type and filter with following mapping

 * filter = 0, marker type = none
 * filter = 4, marker type = AM3